COSC203 Web, Databases, and Networks

 We will modify lab05.js to fetch messages from a server (via a Web Service API).

-1. Download the lab files
+1. Download or clone the lab files from the following repository:

-2. Test the client app first!
+3. Test the client app first!

 • in Visual Studio Code start Live Server extension.